 Soda cleaning effectively removes greasy smoke residue, char and unpleasant odor from fire-damaged buildings.

-Look at the highest barn rafter in the photo below to see the dramatic difference soda cleaning makes.
-This job is almost complete; the lower rafters have already been cleaned.
+Compare the highest barn rafter in the photo below with the cleaned rafters below it to see the dramatic difference soda cleaning makes.

 Soda is the only media that can remove the odor left behind after a fire.